-Write dissertation proposal.
-Submit drafts to major advisor and make revisions as needed.
-Once major advisor approves draft as defendable, submit abstract to DGS for assignment of reviewers.
+Once major advisor approves Write dissertation proposal.
+Submit drafts to major advisor and make revisions as needed. draft as defendable, advisor will submit abstract & names of 5 suggested reviewers to DGS for assignment of reviewers.
 Simultaneously, share full draft with associate advisors.
-Once all committee members agree that draft is defendable, have each sign scheduling form and submit form and draft to DGS and admin.
+Once all committee members agree that draft is defendable, have each sign scheduling form and submit form and proposal draft to DGS and admin.
 Once DGS approves, coordinate with committee and reviewers to select a time for the defense, at least 2 weeks and 1 day out.
 Inform admin of date and time immediately.
-1 day allows time for admin to reserve space, announce defense via email and fliers, post event on COMM calendar, and save draft to HuskyCT.
+If applicable, submit for IRB approval for your study.
 Complete Dissertation Proposal Approval Form and bring to defense for associate advisor signatures.
-Major advisor should sign once any revisions are complete.
+Major advisor should sign once all revisions are complete.
 Submit Dissertation Proposal Approval Form to DGS for signature based upon feedback from reviewers.
-Bring fully-signed Approval Form with final version of proposal to Degree Audit at Registrar.
+Bring fully-signed Approval Form with IRB approval, if necessary, to Degree Audit at Registrar.
 Ask for stamped copy of form.

-Bring stamped copy of form to admin for scanning into Comm

-digital records file.
+Bring stamped copy of form to admin for scanning into Comm digital records file.